Swayamvaram (1999 film)

 Swayamvaram is a 1999 Indian Telugu-language romantic comedy drama film directed by K. Vijaya Bhaskar and produced by Venkata Shyam Prasad under SP Entertainments.
 The film stars debutants Venu and Laya in lead roles.
 Swayamvaram also marks the screenwriting debut of Trivikram Srinivas who would later go on to become a noted filmmaker in Telugu cinema.

 Swayamvaram won four Nandi Awards.
-The film was remade in Tamil as Love Marriage (2001) and in Hindi as Kyaa Dil Ne Kahaa (2002).
+The film was remade in Tamil as Love Marriage (2001), in Hindi as Kyaa Dil Ne Kahaa (2002) and in Kannada as Cheluve Ondu Helthini (2002).

 Plot

 Initially, Venu and Anu despise each other.
 Bose asked Venu to give a singing chance to his friend Anu and then introduced her to Venu, but both were already familiar with each other due to earlier rifts.
 Their feelings change after frequent encounters, and love blossoms between Venu and Anu, even though Bose is also in love with Anu.
 When Anu's parents approach Venu with a marriage proposal, he rejects it, seeing marriage as a burden.
 However, Venu eventually realizes his deep love for Anu, comes to trust in marriage, and decides to marry her.